Money Expert > Life Insurance > What happens to a life insurance policy after a divorce?

 Alternatively, one partner might want to take over a joint policy.
 This might make financial sense if some years have elapsed since it was taken out and you'd face higher premiums now that you're at a more advanced age.
 But you have to be able to keep up with the payments yourself.

 Additionally, following a divorce you'll need to ensure the sum insured is now appropriate, given your changing life circumstances.
-If you're maintaining a house and parenting children on your own, you may need a new policy with a higher sum insured.
+If you're maintaining a house and parenting children on your own, you may need a new life insurance policy with a higher sum insured.

 However, some policies will allow you to adjust an existing policy you take over on your own without further underwriting, do take this into account when you compare life insurance policies.
 For instance, a life change benefit can allow you to increase the sum assured, sometimes by as much as 100%.
 Some insurers also grant you a separation benefit, allowing you divide a joint policy, either linked to a mortgage or not, into two separate policies, if you apply within a certain time period after your separation (often 90 days).
-These benefits are typically only available to customers under a certain age, however.
-55 is typically the cutoff.
+These benefits are typically only available to customers under a certain age, however, 55 is typically the cutoff.

-Ultimately, how you manage a mortgage life insurance policy following a divorce will depend on how you deal with the property.
-If you decide to sell it as part of the division of assets, you'll obviously want to cancel any life insurance policy linked to the mortgage on it.
-If you one of takes over possession of the property, buying out the other and obtaining a new mortgage, you also won't need to keep the life insurance policy and can cancel it.
 However, sometimes couples maintain joint ownership of a property following a divorce, often so children can remain in the same home, and in that case you may want to keep the life insurance policy linked to it, if you're continuing to pay the mortgage together.